April 5, 2026 · by Stachi · 3 min read

 In March the rule is: leafy greens and root vegetables are your friends.
 Fruit vegetables have to wait.

-Once you've internalised that, you can fill the March-April window of your raised bed with vegetables that will have been harvested by the time the ice saints come around.
+Once you've internalised that, you can fill the March-April window of your bed with vegetables that will have been harvested by the time the ice saints come around.
 After that, tomatoes and zucchini move into the same spaces — that's called pre-cropping, and it doubles your yield on the same area.

 Erntezeit plans this automatically: if you select radish and tomato, we'll suggest putting the radishes into the same bed segment where the tomatoes will later go.
 No space wasted, no head-scratching.